Dar es Salaam Marine Reserves System (DMRS) comprises of seven islands of Bongoyo, Pangavini, Fungu Yasin, Mbudya Sinda,

 Msasani Slipway has a mobile bar, which serve cold drinks and can serve fish and chips for visitors.
 The staff ensures that the area is clean and tidy at the end of the day.

-There is one Honorary Ranger who is always at the is
+There is one Honorary Ranger who is always at service

 The Island is approximately 30 minutes ride from the mainland with motorized dhow from Msasani Slipway and 10 min by speedboat from Msasani Bay.